-In the Year of Our Lord Two Thousand and Twenty-Five

-Relating to the 2025/2026 fiscal year budget

-Resolved by the City Council of the City of Keene, as follows:

-That the FY2025/2026 fiscal year budget be amended to appropriate the amount of \$105,440 for police department personnel costs.
-This amendment further reflects additional revenue in the amount of \$105,440 related to an increase in the college liaison contract and a transfer of funding from the Opioid Special Revenue Fund.
-This amendment does not result in a tax rate impact.
+In the Year of Our Lo rd Two Thousand and Twenty-Five A RESOLUTION Relating to the 2025/2 2026 fiscal year budget Resolved by the Ci ity Council of the City of Keene, as follows: department per \$105,440 relate sonnel costs.
+This amendard to an increase in the col be amended to appropriate the amount of \$105,440 for police ment further reflects additional revenue in the amount of llege liaison contract and a transfer of funding from the Opioid does not result in a tax rate impact.
+Jay V. Kahn, Mayor